The Fisheries Science Centre

-3. Promoting innovation and supporting entrepreneurship in the fishing industry.
+- Promoting innovation and supporting entrepreneurial activities in the fisheries sector.